 As your business grows, the number of customers that call your support line will increase.
 You will ultimately recruit more customer service representatives to help you in handling such calls.

 Isn’t that the sole issue?
 Scaling an on-site telephone system is not simple.
 Each time you install a new desk phone, you will incur extra costs.
 A wire from another callout engineer to the on-site server is required to connect the desk phone.
-Additionally, integrating your new desk phone with your call routing system may take many hours.
+Additionally, integrating your new desk phone with your call-routing system may take many hours.

-Growing a cloud-based contact center system is much easier as it grows in proportion to the size.
+Growing a cloud-based contact center system is much easier as it grows in proportion to its size.
 When you hire a new employee, you do not need any more hardware.
 After configuring your current work PC with call routing, you may receive calls from it.

 Advantages of Cloud Call Centers